Just like the Irish Harp, the Shamrock has appeared throughout Irish history.

 Closing notes on the Shamrock

-Have you ever found a four leaf clover?
+Have you ever found a four-leaf clover?
 Comment below.

 If you find a four-leaf clover, you can take a cutting from its plant and put it in a cup of water until it grows roots.
 Plant it in your yard to start your own lucky patch.

-It is said that the true plant can be grown only in Ireland or in Irish soil.
+It is said that the true plant can be grown only in Ireland or on Irish soil.
 This myth owes more to marketing wizardry than to any horticultural truth.
 Although we are not going to argue with it 😉

-Thanks for stopping by and be sure to get your weekly dose of Irish straight to your inbox right here!
+Thanks for stopping by, and be sure to get your weekly dose of Irish straight to your inbox right here!

 If you would like to learn more about Irish Celtic symbols, read this post.